kudos/combine.fm/README.md

 #match.audio [![Circle CI](https://circleci.com/gh/kudos/match.audio.svg?style=svg)](https://circleci.com/gh/kudos/match.audio)

 Make sharing from music services better.
-We match links from Rdio, Spotify, Deezer, Beats Music, Google Music and iTunes and give you back a link with all of them.
+We match links from Rdio, Spotify, Deezer, Google Music and iTunes and give you back a link with all of them.

 ## Supported Services